View our posts

 Impact of Covid-19

-The impact of the Covid-19 pandemic has led to lost learning time for all students.
-Many of the students in the HAOC sixth form experienced this impact before joining the sixth form but this loss in learning time continues to have an impact.
+The impact of the Covid-19 pandemic led to lost learning time for students before joining the sixth form which continues to have an impact.
 In response, all HAOC sixth form students are timetabled to three private study periods per week, equating to 3 hours and 15 minutes.
 In addition, the school receives funds as part of the Department for Education’s 16-19 catch up fund, which is used to pay for staff over-time to run intervention sessions as well as external tutoring in exceptional cases where students require more bespoke, additional support.

 This uplift in the number of hours in each student’s study programme is designed to ensure they are able to be successful not only in their academic qualifications but develop the cultural capital and life skills they need to be successful and thrive either in higher education or the world of work.